cleitonaugusto/flow-guard/README.md

 Contributions, bug reports, and real-world deployment stories are incredibly valuable to help mature this project.

-🤝 Contributing
+Contributing
-Contributions are the heart of the Rust community!
-Feel free to submit pull requests or open issues.
+Contributions are welcome!
+Please feel free to submit pull requests or open issues on GitHub.

-Author: Cleiton Augusto Correa Bezerra
-Email: augusto.cleiton@gmail.com
-LinkedIn: cleiton-augusto-b619435b

-📄 License
+License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Made with ❤️ and Rust